Being a digital nomad absolutely has its benefits, but it’s important to understand the tax implications and obligations as a US expat.

 Not only must the type of income qualify, but you must individually meet one of two requirements: either the physical presence test or the bona fide residence test.
 (This is also required to qualify for the Foreign Housing Exclusion.)

-Physical presence requires you spend more than 330 full days outside of the US during any 12-month period in one or many countries.
+• Physical Presence Test: Requires you spend more than 330 full days outside of the US during any 12-month period in one or many countries.

-Bona fide residence is a little more involved.
-You would be a US person (citizen or resident alien who has maintained a residence in a foreign country, lived there for an entire year with no plans to return to the US in the foreseeable future.
+• Bona Fide Residence Test: You are a US person (citizen or resident alien) who has maintained a residence in a foreign country, lived there for an entire year with no plans to return to the US in the foreseeable future.

-The thing about not being in the US for 330 days is staying somewhere else long enough to owe taxes there.
-180 days
+The thing about not being in the US for 330 days is staying somewhere else long enough to owe taxes there (often 180 days).

 Foreign Housing Exclusion